A case study based on public transport data feeds.

 In addition to a lack of unification in protocols, there is also lack of standardization in the way transport providers structure their data.
 Some companies provide extended information - carriage formation, up-to-the-minute ETAs, and seat availability, others scrape by with the bare minimum of time and transport mode ID.

 Looking at the difference in the depth of information between data, a good illustration is the variety of options for what has caused a disruption.
 GTFS Realtime includes twelve possible reasons for delays.
 NationalRail on Darwin however, has a whooping 496 options.
-So while I wanted to set up general indicators for how severity of delays, going through all these options and creating correlations was not feasible in the time I had.
+So whilst I wanted to set up general indicators for the severity of delays, going through all these options and creating correlations was not feasible in the time I had.

-In addition to type of data, the amount of data needed can vary significantly.
+In addition to the structures of data, the amount of data needed can vary significantly.
 For many consumers (including Google), the basic information provided by GTFS Realtime is plenty for their products (Google Maps).
 For others though, the information is insufficient.
 TfL is unlikely to support GTFS for this reason, opting for TransXChange instead.

 This puts the consumer fairly at the mercy of providers in terms of information quality.
-As well as too scanty transport data, they may receive overly-verbose data, which they consume at the risk of additional bandwidth costs, especially as IoT devices become more prevalent in the transport sector.
+As well as having too scanty detailed transport data, they may receive overly-verbose data, which they consume at the risk of additional bandwidth costs, especially as IoT devices become more prevalent in the transport sector.

 It’s easy to see why producers aren’t all providing multiple data structures to match each of their user’s needs.
 They’d need to create conversions between their data structures, ensure these remain consistent with standards as they develop, and create mechanisms to provide varying data structures to use on demand.
 This is extra cost, and continual extra engineering time, focussed on a problem the community can work around.